felipe0703/INFO175-TheRealVerde/data/Especificacion.md

 // Consulta entrega numero de actividades vistas por topico para las actividades "Animated Example" y "Webex"

-select  count(result) as actividad_vista, applabel,topicname
+select  count(result) as actividad_vista, applabel as actividades,topicname as topicos
 from activity_traces at
 where (at.appid>0 and at.result=-1 )
 group by topicname,applabel